Two-part winter storm may produce a moderate snowfall in D.C. area late Wednesday to Friday

 7 p.m.
 Wednesday to 4 a.m.
 Thursday: Periods of snow, except possibly a wintry mix in downtown Washington and points south and east.
 Temperatures: 29 to 34.

 10 a.m. to 4 p.m.
-Thursday: Pause in precipitation, some melting may occur in milder areas.
+Thursday: Pause in precipitation.
+Some melting may occur in milder areas.
 Temperatures: 29 to 34.

-4 p.m. to 10 p.m.
-Thursday: Snow redevelops, and is steadiest from the District south.
+4 to 10 p.m.
+Thursday: Snow redevelops and is steadiest from the District south.
 Temperatures: 27 to 32.

 10 p.m.
 Thursday to 4 a.m.
 Friday: Snow, steadiest from the District south.
-Temperatures 26 to 31.
+Temperatures: 26 to 31.

 What we know

 - An Arctic front will be located to our south, providing a supply of cold air at low and mid-levels.
-Aloft, winds blowing from southwest to northeast will blow over top of the cold dome, generating a prolonged period of winter weather between Wednesday late afternoon and Friday morning, much of it in the form of snow.
+Aloft, winds blowing from southwest to northeast will blow over the top of the cold dome, generating a prolonged period of winter weather between late Wednesday afternoon and Friday morning, much of it in the form of snow.

-- There will probably be a break in the precipitation during the day on Thursday.
+- There will probably be a break in the precipitation during the day Thursday.

-- Temperatures at the ground will likely be above freezing when the snow first starts Wednesday afternoon and evening.
-Above freezing ground temperatures could cut down on snow accumulations unless the snow falls heavily.
+- Temperatures at the ground will probably be above freezing when the snow first starts Wednesday afternoon and evening.
+Above-freezing ground temperatures could cut down on snow accumulations unless the snow falls heavily.
 Snow will more readily stick north and west of the city.

-- Models sometimes overestimate precipitation totals with these kinds of precipitation events, which are known as “overrunning” situations, because precipitation can diminish as it passes over the mountains from the west.
+- Models sometimes overestimate precipitation totals with these kinds of events, which are known as “overrunning” situations, because precipitation can diminish as it passes over the mountains from the west.

-- The best chance of accumulating snow from the District south will occur Thursday night into Friday morning, with the second wave, as temperatures drop into the 20s.
+- The best chance of accumulating snow from the District south will occur Thursday night into Friday morning with the second wave, as temperatures drop into the 20s.

 - Snow will end Friday morning.